Professor Deborah Shaw

-Dr Deborah Shaw is Reader in Film Studies at the University of Portsmouth, and Course Leader for the Faculty of Creative and Cultural Industries MRes, Departmental Research Degrees Coordinator for the School of Film, Media and Communication.
+Dr Deborah Shaw is Professor of Film and Screen Studies at the University of Portsmouth, and Research Lead for the School of Film, Media and Communication.
 Her research interests include transnational film theory, Latin American cinema, and film and migration, and she has published widely in these areas.
 She is the founding co-editor of the Routledge journal Transnational Cinemas, and her books include Contemporary Latin American Cinema: Ten Key Films, (Continuum Publishers, 2003), The Three Amigos: The Transnational Filmmaking of Guillermo del Toro, Alejandro González Iñárritu, and Alfonso Cuarón, Manchester University Press (2013), The Transnational Fantasies of Guillermo del Toro.
 Palgrave Macmillan, co-edited with Ann Davies and Dolores Tierney (2014), and Latin American Women Filmmakers: Production, Politics, Poetics, co-edited with Deborah Martin for the World Cinema Series with I.B.Tauris (2017).

 Deborah has been a member of the AHRC Peer Review College since 2010.